The following has occurred:

 - The Parliamentary Labour Party doesn’t actually give any more of a shit about the fine detail of what Corbyn personally wants than they did two months ago, and I mean that in the best possible way.
-They have the quite genuine warm-and-fuzzies about what he’s done for them, but they have also learned an important lesson from his own rise that I outlined some time ago: nothing that terrible actually happens when you break the rules.
+They have the quite genuine warm-and-fuzzies about what he’s done for them, but they have also learned an important lesson from his own rise: nothing that terrible actually happens when you break the rules.
 Ten years ago, Labour MPs being off-message would have been unthinkable, but it isn’t now, because nothing’s that unthinkable any more.
 Howlers sink without trace, ferocious arguments fizzle out in the public eye because journalists have too much to do as it is, the ground is shifting too fast under everybody’s feet.
 For heaven’s sake, the Shadow Home Secretary Diane Abbot actually resigned from the front line of politics on the final day of campaigning, and it didn’t dominate the news cycles for 24 hours, because there’s always too much else going on.

 - Thus, the Parliamentary Labour Party has the potential to split (fairly harmlessly to itself, potentially) on a Brexit vote, or, even more so, on a growing Brexit discussion.
 And Corbyn could probably survive it and continue to tubthump on his chosen issues, for all that he might grouch in private.
 It’s not his authority in question any more.

 - This is why some people like Anna Soubry have been confidently saying that there is no majority in the House of Commons for leaving the Single Market, when in terms of literal allegiance to manifestos and leadership positions this is clearly not the case.
 She has a grasp of the new reality.
-Reality is not what is was.
+Reality is not what it was.
 Ten years ago, the Lib Dems’ flat vote share might have been taken as disagreement with their flagship policy position.
 Today, frustratingly, the position has in fact advanced while the vote share has not.

 - Incidentally, Corbyn did not expand the window of possibility further today, in the opening of Parliament.
 He took a few potshots at May and referred to the possible short-lived nature of this Parliament, he told a meeting of the Parliamentary Labour Party that they should consider themselves a government in waiting, but he did not fundamentally challenge the legitimacy of the Prime Minister’s position like he did on the heady night of the election.
 Missed opportunity.
 And of course it was left to Tim Farron to say the word “Brexit” for the first time in this Parliament.
 This is partly because Corbyn is a Eurosceptic, but it’s also because this reality, the reality of parliamentary fun and games, is now working for him, and it’s a position he has not been in before.
 He should be wary of that, because all his success has come from building his own reality and eschewing the one the political establishment tried to enforce around him.